ZeroXClem/ZeroXClem/README.md

 We believe in the idea of breaking free from challenges and finding a clear path forward with ZeroXClem.

-## The four zeros - Zero Time Wasted ⏰, Zero Energy Lost ⚡, Zero Dollars Wasted 💸, and Zero to Hero 🦸‍♂️
+## Zero Time Wasted ⏰, Zero Energy Lost ⚡, Zero Dollars Wasted 💸, and Zero to Hero 🦸‍♂️

 Centering our core benefits our solutions bring.
 We highlight efficiency, cost-effectiveness, and the power to transform from novice to expert.